cdcalderon/rareskills-week7/riddle-forwarder/riddle-overmint3_Explanation.md

 # Title: Overminting NFTs in One Transaction: Exploit and Countermeasures

+# Goal: Get a balance of 5 NFTs instead of 1

 # Description:

 The Overmint3 smart contract has a vulnerability that enables an attacker to obtain multiple NFTs within a single transaction, bypassing the intended limit of one NFT per user.
 This issue stems from insufficient checks during the minting process.